cambridge-ceu/csd3/applications/pyOpenMS.md

 export include=${Caprion}/miniconda3/include
 ```

-Note the three export commands will be necessary in later calls to pyopenms.
+Note the three export commands will be necessary in later calls.

 ## AlphaPept